-A blanket purchase order helps streamline the ordering process.
+A blanket PO can help streamline the ordering process.
 It sets out key details of a recurring order, including:

-Using a blanket purchase order, or BPO, helps ensure that you will get the same shipment of the same essential goods on a regular basis.
-It relies on a stable demand for those specific items or materials but helps ensure that you have those items coming in at predictable intervals, which can, in many cases, help you manage your inventory.
+Using a blanket PO helps ensure that you will get the same shipment of the same goods on a regular basis.
+It relies on a stable demand for those specific items or materials but helps ensure that you have those items coming in at predictable intervals, which can, in many cases, help you manage your inventory more effectively.

-A blanket purchase order will lay out clear pricing guidelines that will help you predict exactly what your order will cost each time.
-You will typically not have to worry about seasonal shifts in demand, which means that you may be able to better predict your overall costs.
-Furthermore, blanket purchase orders may be less expensive, in general, than traditional purchase orders, since you may be able to negotiate a deal for your bulk orders.
-Many businesses find that this consistent pricing offers them a crucial benefit.
+A blanket purchase order lays out clear pricing guidelines that will help you understand exactly what your order will cost each time.
+You will typically not have to worry about seasonal shifts in pricing, which means that you may be able to better predict your overall costs.

 As you’re determining whether a blanket purchase order is the right solution for you, however, make sure you carefully consider whether you will receive pricing benefits from signing that contract or agreeing to set pricing terms early.
-In some cases, you may find that those essential items end up costing more, especially if there are normal seasonal price dips that are not taken into consideration as part of your pricing model.
-In addition, some goods may change prices over time–and that could mean price drops.
+In some cases, you may find that items end up costing more, especially if there are normal seasonal price dips that are not taken into consideration as part of your pricing model.
+In addition, some goods may fluctuate in price over time.

-Supply chain diversity is a critical element for many businesses.
-Diversity can help you keep up with supply chain challenges and address issues more effectively, preventing you from ending up with vital inventory shortages during difficult periods.
-Blanket purchase orders, however, assume that your single supplier will provide the total inventory you need for that time period–or at least, the total inventory needed to fulfill that order.
+Supply chain diversity is a critical element for many successful businesses.
+Diversity can help you keep up with supply chain challenges and address issues more effectively, preventing you from ending up with inventory shortages during difficult periods.
+Blanket POs, however, assume that your single supplier will provide the total inventory you need for that period–or at least, the total inventory needed to fulfill that order.
 If you need to maintain a high degree of diversity, adaptability, and responsiveness in your supply chain, a blanket purchase order may not be the best solution for your needs.
 However, a blanket PO can be useful for certain products or stock groups, and you can use different blanket POs with different vendors, ensuring diversity is still present in your inventory-based business.